 - a) No Impact.
 The proposed project will not expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault; Strong seismic ground shaking; Seismic-related ground failure, including liquefaction; and landslides. - b) No Impact.
-Disturbance within the project site will be limited to the immediate location surrounding the garage and the site is not being cleared or graded as a result of this project.
+Disturbance within the project site will be limited to the immediate location surrounding the accessory structure and the site is not being cleared or graded as a result of this project.
 The proposed project will not result in substantial soil erosion or the loss of topsoil. - c) No Impact.
-Based on General Plan 2035 EIR Figures 3.6-1-4, the site is not located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse. - d) No Impact.
-The proposed project is not located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), and will not create substantial risks to life or property. - e) No Impact.
+Based on General Plan 2035 EIR Figures 3.6-1-4, the site is not located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse.

+- d) No Impact.
+The proposed project is not located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994) and will not create substantial risks to life or property. - e) No Impact.
 The proposed project does not have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater.
-The scope of the project involves demolishing an existing garage on-site and does not include the need for septic tanks.
+The scope of the project involves demolishing an existing accessory structure on-site and does not include the need for septic tanks.

-lssuo VII. ssues: /II.
-GREENHOUSE GAS EMISSIONS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Generate gas emission indirectly, that may have on the environment? • √ b) Conflict with an application adopted for reducing the emissions of the purposes of √
+: BREENHOUSE GAS EMISSIONS.
+Would the roject: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact а ) Generate gas emissions, either directly or indirectly, that may have a significant impact on the environment? b ) Conflict with an applicable plan, policy or regulation adopted for the purposes of reducing the emissions of greenhouse gases?